LickyHoney/react-native-plantscanner/README.md

 ## Device Usage

-1. Open the app on your device or simulator.
+1. Open the app on your device or simulator and connect to the same wifi.
 2. On the **Scan Screen**, take a photo of your plant and enter its name and any notes.
 3. Press "Save Plant" to add it to the list.
 4. View your saved plants on the **List Screen** and tap on any plant to view its details on the **Detail Screen**.